Doug Ford: Toronto City Council

 Ford believes that the constitution does not prevent provincial governments from changing the size of municipal councils, even after an election campaign has already begun.
 After his government's legislation to reduce the number of wards represented at Toronto City Council was ruled unconstitutional, Ford pledged to invoke section 33's notwithstanding clause of the Canadian Charter of Rights and Freedoms which would allow him to bypass the Charter and implement the legislation regardless of the court's ruling.
 The Ontario Court of Appeal later ruled in Ford's favour and allowed his modification to the council.
 The matter was further appealed by the City of Toronto and is now under consideration by the Supreme Court.

 Public transit

 Ford is a proponent of subways.
 He believed that the provincial government should assume control over the Toronto subway.
 In February 2020, Ford and Toronto Mayor John Tory signed a preliminary agreement which would see the province assume "sole responsibility for the planning, design and construction" for Ontario Line, the three-stop Line 2 subway extension into Scarborough, the Yonge North subway extension and the Eglinton Crosstown west extension.
 In 2020, construction began on the Hurontario LRT line in Mississauga and Brampton, with all of the subway projects beginning procurement or construction by June 2024.

-Ford has been criticized for failing to open the Eglinton Crosstown, which reached its 14th year of construction in 2024.
-This prompted calls for a public inquiry by local city councillors.
+Ford has been criticized for refusing to conduct a public inquiry into the delayed Line 5 Eglinton, which opened in 2026.